marcusblackhall/userservice/readme.md

 ```
 ## Using the service

-All of the terminal commands below use httpie.
-If you want to know how that works go to the site [httpie](https://httpie.io)
+All of the terminal commands below use [httpie](https://httpie.io).
 ### Add a user

 ```shell